 Ron and Scott Asheton were the nucleus of the Stooges, the greatest fucking punk band in the world.
-Having attended high school with Iggy Pop (né James Osterberg), the Asheton brothers were hoodlum types who attracted other punks with their erratic, wild behavior.
-Iggy said of the Ashetons, “These guys were the laziest delinquent sorts of pig slobs ever born.
+Having attended Fordson High School in Dearborn, Michigan, with Iggy Pop (né James Osterberg), the Asheton brothers were hoodlum types who attracted other punks with their erratic, wild behavior.
+As Iggy said of the Ashetons, “These guys were the laziest delinquent sorts of pig slobs ever born.
 Really spoiled rotten and babied by their mother.
 [Their] dad had died, so they didn’t have much discipline at home.”

 Ron was the lead guitarist, his brother Scott was on drums, and Dave Alexander was the bassist.
 And, of course, Iggy was the front man and lead singer of the Stooges.
 That was the original lineup, and they released two amazing albums, the Stooges and Funhouse, before breaking up the first time.

 Unfortunately, Ron Asheton died of a heart attack and was discovered by friends on the first day of 2009.
 He was the best guitarist the punk world had ever seen.
 He was a great guy, with tons of stories.
-We sat down for ten hours one night in the basement of his mom’s house in Ann Arbor, Michigan, where the Stooges were formed in 1967.
+We sat down for ten hours one night in his mom’s house in Ann Arbor, Michigan, where the Stooges formed in the basement in 1967.

 BIRTH OF THE STOOGES